 In September 2005, American sold and leased back 89 spare engines with a book value of \$105 million to a variable interest entity (VIE).
 The net proceeds received from third parties were \$133 million.
 American is considered the primary beneficiary of the activities of the VIE as American has substantially all of the residual value risk associated with the transaction.
 As such, American is required to consolidate the VIE in its financial statements.
 At September 30, 2005, the book value of the engines was included in Flight equipment, net on the condensed consolidated balance sheet.
-The engines serve as collateral for the VIE's long-term debt of \$133 million at September 30, 2005, which has also been included in the condensed consolidated balance sheet.
+The engines serve as collateral for the VIE's longterm debt of \$133 million at September 30, 2005, which has also been included in the condensed consolidated balance sheet.
 The VIE has no other significant operations.
 Also in September 2005, American purchased certain obligations due October 2006 with a face value of \$261 million at par value from an institutional investor.
 In conjunction with the purchase, American borrowed an additional \$245 million under an existing mortgage agreement with a final maturity in December 2012 from the same investor.
-The additional debt bears interest at a variable rate equivalent to the six month LIBOR rate plus 4.54 percent.
+The interest rate on the mortgage agreement remains substantially unchanged.
 The additional borrowings required American to grant a security interest in certain spare engines and related collateral.
 The transaction was accounted for as a modification of the original debt under Emerging Issues Task Force Issue 96-19 "Debtor's Accounting for a Modification or Exchange of Debt Instruments".
-As a result of this transaction, the Company's 2006 maturities of long-
+As a result of this transaction, the Company's 2006 maturities of long-term debt decreased from \$1.3 billion to \$1.1 billion.